Through funding priorities and selection factors, we evaluate eligible applicants. We use these to determine who receives scholarship awards.

-- For Medical and Dental Students: Your school must certify that you participated in, or would have been eligible for participation in, federal programs such as Scholarships for Disadvantaged Students or Loans to Disadvantaged Students.
+- For Medical and Dental Students: Your school or you must certify that you participated in, or would have been eligible for participation in, federal programs such as Scholarships for Disadvantaged Students or Loans to Disadvantaged Students.

-- For Nurse Practitioner, Nurse-Midwifery, and Physician Assistant Students: Your school must certify that you participated in, or would have been eligible for participation in, federal programs such as Scholarships for Disadvantaged Students or the benefits of the Nursing Workforce Diversity Grant Program.
+- For Nurse Practitioner, Nurse-Midwifery, and Physician Assistant Students: Your school or you must certify that you participated in, or would have been eligible for participation in, federal programs such as Scholarships for Disadvantaged Students or the benefits of the Nursing Workforce Diversity Grant Program.

 Factor #1: You honor legal obligations.